Hiltaba Nature Reserve: Geological significance

-The Gawler Range Volcanics and the Hiltaba Suite granite form a Mesoproterozoic SLIP, or Silicic-dominated Large Igneous Province, covering a large area in the central Gawler Craton.
+The Gawler Range Volcanics and the Hiltaba Suite granite form a Mesoproterozoic SLIP, or Silicic-dominated Large Igneous Province, covering a large area in the central Gawler craton.
 There are only a few recognised SLIPs in the world, with this one known as the Gawler SLIP.

-Mount Hiltaba (450 m is one of the highest peaks in the Gawler Ranges, and has a large cairn at the top.
+Mount Hiltaba (450 m is one of the highest peaks in the Gawler Ranges and has a large cairn at the top.
 There are also cairns on Mount St Mungo and Mount Friday, being erected as trig points.

 In 2015 to 2016 detailed geological mapping was undertaken as part of mineral exploration, as the property lies in the Iron Oxide Copper Gold province of the GRV.

 Kids on Country

 The Nature Foundation runs the "Kids on Country" program at both Hiltaba and the Witchelina Nature Reserve.
 In the third camp of the programme at Hiltaba in 2018, 16 students aged from 12 to 14 years old from Ceduna spent a week on the property, where they helped to improve the property as a nature reserve, while at the same time learning about Aboriginal peoples' unique connection to country, along with STEM learning.
 The aim was to help the children to connect the Aboriginal, palaeontological, and geological stories of the area.
 The students helped to prepare bush tucker such as kangaroo tail and wombat meat, and to clean the rock holes.

-Educators, Aboriginal elders and Indigenous rangers are involved in the programme.
+Educators, Aboriginal elders, and Indigenous rangers are involved in the programme.

 For visitors

-The park is open to day and staying visitors between 1 April and 31 October.
-There are two bush campgrounds, and 9 rooms for up to 17 people at the Shearers' Quarters, and two cottages accommodating five people each.
+The park is open today and staying visitors between 1 April and 31 October.
+There are two bush campgrounds, 9 rooms for up to 17 people at the Shearers' Quarters, and two cottages accommodating five people each.
 There are numerous walking and driving tracks, with the five walks named after the founders and other early supporters of the foundation.